 These Wellness Tips were originally created by one of our lovely associate chiropractors Caroline Mulliner, when she lived in Eastbourne.
 They were so good I wanted to share them on a blog, not only for our local community but for anyone who’s looking for some practical advice to keep themselves and their spines a little healthier.

-Caroline was a very popular chiropractor with us, in 2016 she moved to practice abroad.
-I’d like to thank Caroline for her time with us and these Wellness Tips:
+Caroline was a very popular chiropractor with us.
+In 2016 she moved to practice abroad.
+I’d like to thank Caroline for her time with us and these fantastic wellness tips:

 A large majority of guests visit Lushington for bad back pain, quite often there has been an incident which has triggered these events, although many guests struggle with ways of best looking after their backs.
 Most of us find it easy to forget to look after ourselves properly.
 Lots of us take more care of our teeth than our spine.